Jeffrey P. Weaver: Career

 Weaver's first role as a campaign staffer was in 1986 when he worked for Bernie Sanders's gubernatorial campaign as an Independent.
 Weaver served as a driver for Sanders.

 In 1987, one year after his involvement with the Sanders gubernatorial campaign, Weaver launched a campaign of his own, running for St. Albans City Ward 4 alderman.
 He was 21 years old and known locally for his efforts to register new voters.
 In 1990, Weaver challenged incumbent St. Albans mayor Ron Firkey for his seat.
 Weaver ran as an Independent and lost with 40% of the vote.
 In conceding the race, he said, "People haven't seen the last of Jeff Weaver."

 Weaver was a staffer for Sanders' successful 1990 congressional race.
 Following the race, he worked as a legislative assistant, eventually working his way up to chief of staff.
 Weaver later managed Sanders' successful 2006 Senate campaign and served as chief of staff.

 In 2009, following his role as Sanders' Senate chief of staff, Weaver left the political scene to run a comics and gaming store, Victory Comics, in Falls Church, Virginia.

 In May 2015, after a break from politics, Weaver was appointed campaign manager for Sanders' presidential campaign.
 The New York Times described Weaver as "a long-trusted adviser to Mr. Sanders, who has developed a reputation inside and outside his campaign as a hard-charging operative often willing to go further than the candidate himself."
 In July 2016, after Sanders endorsed Hillary Clinton for president, Weaver promised "to help organize voters", but did not join her campaign staff.

-Our Revolution

 In August 2016, Weaver was named the president of Our Revolution, a political organization created by Bernie Sanders.
 In response to his appointment, eight of Our Revolution's 13 staff members resigned.
 In late June 2017, he was succeeded by Nina Turner, former state senator of Ohio.

-Writing

 In May 2018, Weaver's book How Bernie Won: Inside the Revolution That's Taking Back Our Country--and Where We Go from Here was published.
 It is an account of the 2016 Sanders campaign and a wide-ranging assessment of its effects.
 During the promotional tour for the book, Weaver was interviewed on C-SPAN, Fox News and The Young Turks.

+In November 2023, Minnesota Congressman Dean Phillips picked Weaver as senior advisor for his Democratic presidential primary campaign.